teng-1206/PHP-System/ReadMe.md

 <!-- - [ ] Add a column for files (Storing invoice : PDF / Image) -->

+- [x] Remove checkbox column from datatable.

+- [ ] Hide wallet amounts by default, with the option to unhide on click.

 - [ ] User interface responsive

 - [ ] Block the user interface while loading to prevent interactions.

-- [ ] Change the category to be displayed as a label design.
+- [x] Change the category to be displayed as a label design.

+- [ ] Add colour code for category.

 - [ ] Display a widget listing all wallets along with their current amounts.

 - [x] Implement monthly finance summary email / notification

 ### Item

+- [x] Remove checkbox column from datatable.

+- [ ] Hide total value amounts by default, with the option to unhide on click.

 - [ ] User interface responsive